ecmwf/caliver/README.md

 The installation of the caliver package depends on the Climate Data Operators ([cdo](https://code.zmaw.de/projects/cdo/wiki)), a large tool set for working on climate and NWP model data); the NCAR Command Language ([ncl](https://www.ncl.ucar.edu/)), an interpred language with built-in functionalities to convert hdf5 files to netcdf format; the Geospatial Data Abstraction Library ([GDAL](http://www.gdal.org/), a translator library for raster and vector geospatial data formats) and the NetCDF4 library ([netcdf4](http://www.unidata.ucar.edu/software/netcdf/)).

-Below are the instructions to install caliver's external dependencies on various operating systems.
+Assuming the user has already installed R, below are the instructions to install caliver's external dependencies on various operating systems.

 ### Windows